 How can I Tell Which Debt Solution would be Most Suitable for Me?

 Deciding which debt solution would work best for you would involve sitting down and thoroughly assessing your financial situation.

 There are a number of things you can look towards that can help you identify which debt solution would be right for you and which one would be absolutely wrong.

-For example, if you have valuable assets such as a home or a successful business, you would not want to go for bankruptcy.
-You would want to go for a debt solution where your assets are protected such as an IVA.
+For example, if you have valuable assets such as a home or a successful business, you might not want to go for bankruptcy.
+You may want to go for a debt solution where your assets are protected such as an IVA.

-If your conditions allow you to qualify for a DRO, you should definitely apply for that as it’s generally a less complicated debt solution but it has quite stringent criteria.
+If your conditions allow you to qualify for a DRO, you could apply for that as it’s generally a less complicated debt solution but it has quite stringent criteria.